-The full-time APA-accredited internship in Clinical Psychology is designed to facilitate the professional growth of students who are in the process of becoming practicing Psychologists.
+The full-time APA-accredited Doctoral internship in Clinical Psychology is designed to facilitate the professional growth of students who are in the process of becoming practicing Psychologists.
 The goals of the internship year include assisting the intern to become more skilled in the breadth and techniques of assessment and intervention with children, adolescents and families.
 During the training year, emphasis is also placed on giving the intern exposure to the varied roles a psychologist plays in a large community-based mental health agency including consultation, supervision, administration, program development and research in outcome evaluation.

 The Help Group serves an incredibly diverse range of clients with respect to ethnicity, culture, SES, age, diagnosis and cognitive ability.
-We serve children/adolescents/families with special needs related to child maltreatment/trauma, emotional disturbance, autism spectrum disorders, and learning disabilities.
+We serve children/adolescents/families with special needs related to child maltreatment/trauma, emotional disturbance, autism spectrum disorder, and learning disabilities.

 Clinical supervision focuses on case conceptualization, treatment planning, treatment interventions, and the treatment process, including the nature of the therapeutic relationship and the ability of the therapist to use the self as a therapeutic tool.
 Supervisors also focus on uncovering the many layers of meaning in a therapeutic encounter, on identifying transference/countertransference, and on learning how to turn countertransference experiences into techniques.
 EBPs such as behavioral and cognitive-behavioral techniques are utilized regularly, as are art and play therapy techniques.
 A multidisciplinary treatment team approach is a crucial component of our orientation and our training.